REF-RAS/arm_commander/docs/source/TUTORIAL_PART2.md

-# Tutorial: Programming with the Arm Commander Package (Part 2)
+# Programming Tutorial Part 2

 Part 2 of the tutorial covers the the use of logical named poses, reference frames, symmetry of poses, and collision avoidance with arm commander package.